Webb-Stiles Globe Logo

 Slats with Fixtures or Guides

-Fixtures, dividers, or guides mount directly to the slats to keep parts aligned during transit.
-This is especially useful in operations that involve robotic interaction, manual tooling, or movement across multiple stations.
-In addition, slats can be customized for precise orientation or part handling.
+You can mount fixtures, dividers, or guides directly to the slats to keep parts aligned during transit.
+This is especially valuable in operations with robotic interaction, manual tooling, or movement between multiple stations.
+Moreover, we customize slats for precise part orientation and handling.

 Best for: Precision part handling, robotic stations, or processes with built-in stops and starts.